maxheins/iot/README.md

 ## Automatic Pet Feeder with Arduino

 We want to build an automatic pet feeder with **Arduino**.
 In this file I will explain how to check if there is still enough water in the bowl of your pet.
 When there is enough water we want to give our led strip an blue color, is the bowl empty we want a red color.
-To control the LED strip we will work with [adafruit.io](https://io.adafruit.com/).
+To control the LED strip we will work with Adafruit_Neopixel library.

 ### Let's start